 Once you click the text "Material Guide" you see this:

-On the screen shot above I marked in red a short explanatory video which you can also find here.
+On the screenshot above I marked in red a short explanatory video which you can also find here.

-The idea is simple: We provide you with 4 questions, the order of which you can configure yourself.
+The idea is simple: We provide you with 4 questions, the order in which you can configure yourself.
 They ultimately lead to 16 (groups of) materials, which you also select yourself from the materials in your back end.

 The questions are:

 It takes some fiddling, but once you get used to the idea you will soon have a "tree" like this:

 That's the maximum, you can make it much simpler if you want.
 The only "rules" are: -Questions along one branch will not repeat themselves (we took care of that) and

 - Every branch has to end in one or more materials, if not, the tree cannot be saved.

 Once you're finished, you save, switch on the material guide, and save again.

 On the widget, the following should appear: